 New membership rates use a two-dimensional model based on the Human Development Index (HDI) of the United Nations and the World Bank classification of income economies to account for income differences worldwide.
 This model also incorporates new membership categories to account for independent scholars, government officials, grassroots activists, retired professors, etc.

 New Individual membership dues are shown in this chart according to salary/category and country of residence.
+Mindful of the current circumstances that have affected our members, community, and the world, LASA is providing two membership alternatives:

 New Institutional membership dues are shown in this chart adjusted for country.